 Essay #4 – Complete one of the following three questions or statements.
 (400 word limit)

 Re-applicants have the option to answer a question from this grouping, but this is not required.

-New Question- Similar to last year’s question about motivating a reluctant group, please note a few facets of this question.
+Similar to last year’s question about making an unpopular decision.
+Let’s explore a few elements of this question.
 It is only 400 words.
-It does not ask for a treatise on popularity or decision-making.
-It asks you to “describe a time” (emphasis added), not multiple times.
+It does not ask for a treatise on handling opposition or working in teams.
+It requests an example from a professional setting, so sports and extra-curricular experiences won’t fit.
+It asks you to “describe an instance” (emphasis added), not multiple times.
 It asks for a story, an anecdote.
-Yes in discussing this incident, you can draw a conclusion or two about decision making, motivation, or leadership , but keep your response succinctly experiential.
+Yes in discussing this incident, you can draw a conclusion or two about handling resistance, achieving consensus, motivation, or leadership , but keep your response succinctly experiential.

 b) People may be surprised to learn that I….